The Night the Accordion Stole the Show at Broken Spoke

 The accordion taught me this:

 Music isn’t about being the biggest or the loudest.
-It’s about showing up, breathing life into the moment, playing with other musicians, inviting everyone to share in the sheer joy of roots music.
+It’s about showing up and breathing life into the moment.
+Playing with other musicians is always the best!
+Inviting Austin’s great guitarists who were there is how I formed the original band.
+I loved Austin for this easy way to share in the sheer joy of playing roots music.

 And I’m still doing exactly that — now from Phoenix, through online lessons, new recordings, and the stories I’m finally ready to share here on debweb.